Author Guidelines

 THE REVIEWING PROCESS

-According to current statistics of our records, it takes an average of eight to twenty weeks for the reviewers and editors to submit their comments with respect to the acceptance of papers.
+According to current statistics of our records, it takes an average of eight to sixteen weeks for the reviewers and editors to submit their comments with respect to the acceptance of papers.
 We consider this period quite normal for scientific journals of our impact and in our scientific field.

 ISSUES OF LANGUAGE